jarrodsampson/Employees-Database/README.md

 ![GIF](http://planlodge.com/github/record.gif)

-## Getting Started
+## Features

- 1. Include jQuery in your code.
+ - Include jQuery in your code.
- 2. Download and include the transimg.js file.
+ - Download and include the transimg.js file.
- 3. Pick your selector and apply transimg method.
+ - Pick your selector and apply transimg method.

 ## Example